Looking for protein-rich foods you can find in Nigeria?

 Ewedu (jute leave) is also one of the few vegetables with a reasonable amount of protein.

-They also manages to have a significant amount of protein compared to the majority of other vegetables.
+They also manage to have a significant amount of protein compared to the majority of other vegetables.

 100 grams of okra, with a measly 33 calories, contains 1.9g of protein